Gagan Gupta

-Gagan Gupta (born May 10, 1975) is an Indian businessman and investor specializing in industrial development, infrastructure, mining, energy, logistics and sustainable investment in Africa.
-He is the founder and CEO of Arise, a leading pan-African infrastructure and logistics group operating in thirteen countries.
+Gagan Gupta (born May 10, 1975) is an Indian businessman and investor specializing in industrial development, infrastructure, mining, energy, logistics and electric mobility in Africa.
+He is the founder and CEO of Arise, a leading pan-African industrial infrastructure construction and logistics group operating in fourteen countries.

-Beyond his role at Arise, he is founder and president of Equitane, a capital investment firm managing $4 billion in assets, and of Spiro, Africa's leading electric mobility company.
+Beyond his role at Arise, he is founder and president of Equitane, a private-equity investment firm managing $4 billion in assets, as well as Spiro, Africa's leading startup in electric mobility, and Africa Minerals and Metals Processing Platform (A2MP), a large-scale pan-African initiative focused on the extraction and local processing of minerals and metals, with a dozen active projects in Africa.

 Early life and education

 Gagan Gupta was born on May 10, 1975, in Rajasthan, India.
 He holds a Bachelor of Commerce from Delhi University and earned an All India Rank from the Institute of Chartered Accountants of India (ICAI).

 Career

 Early career

 Gagan Gupta began his career as a chartered accountant and management controller in the finance departments of Reebok and Reckitt Benckiser in India.

 In 2008, he joined Olam International Limited, where he was appointed head of the company's Gabonese operations.

 In 2010, he was successively appointed Country Manager, Group Operations Director in Central Africa, and Business Development Director at Olam International.

-In the same year, he initiated a public-private partnerships (PPPs) with the Gabonese government, implementing major projects to accelerate industrialization and infrastructure development.
-These PPPs include three main sectors :
+The same year, he initiated public-private partnerships (PPPs) with the Gabonese government, implementing major projects to accelerate industrialization and infrastructure development.
+These PPPs are divided into three main sectors: